 Empathetic: Understand, recognize, react and respond mindfully to the social, emotional and physical well-being of others.

-Curious: The desire to investigate, wonder, learn, engage, and/or explore the world around us (and the opportunity to do so.
+Curious: The desire to investigate, wonder, learn, engage, and/or explore the world around us (and given the opportunity to do so).

 The Reggio Emilia Approach